How To Use

 Finally, Build Alpha has a fully capable python environment.
 Want to write your own indicators/rules to test?
 You can now use python, if desired.

+All 5,000+ pre-built entry signals can also be used as exit signals.
 The input interface allows the user to select different exit criteria to create their desired combination.
 There are over 100,000+ different possible combinations.
 A few of the exit possibilities are maximum holding time, volatility based profit targets and stop losses, profitable closes, highest high over a lookback period and lowest low over a lookback period.
+Any of the exit specific rules (such as stop loss) can be combined with any/all of the exit signals (RSI or Price Action, e.g.).

 All of these exit combinations can be turned off/on and adjusted.
 This freedom allows the trader or money manager to find the best strategies to fit his/her personal risk/reward specifications.